Excerpt

 She watched that last free flapping of wings as the bird rose over the peaked roofs to his home in Antwerp.
 Escape that was no escape.
 Antwerp, Amsterdam--what difference did it make?

 The next day, coming home from school, she saw Henriette, Leo and their two others fly under the gable and peck around the roof trying to get into their own home coop.
 She felt her breath leak out and leave only blackness: The message got there too late.
 Her father's partner had already released their own pigeons.
 She hurried inside, up the ladder stairs and let them in the coop.
 Their messages told of the German takeover of the diamond trade in Antwerp.
 A chill spread over her fingers and up her throat as she removed the canisters.
 She knew at once what must be done.
 It was only a matter of time.
 How long before Tobias would realize it too?
+That night she stood on the ladder looking into the attic coop while her father, crosslegged on the coop floor, crooned to his birds, and to Tobias.
+"Leo.
+Leo.
+Such a bird.
+A bird that could carry a two-carat stone in his canister and never feel the weight.
+Remember that faithfulness, Toby."

 She cried then, holding tight to the top rung of the ladder so she wouldn't make a sound.
 That might tell Tobias what had to be done.
 He wouldn't be told to remember Leo if Leo could live.
 She watched Tobias search Father's face a moment.
 Then he went back to stroking the gray breast feathers of the pigeons, feeding them barley out of his palm.
 But he didn't giggle as he usually did when Leo's rose-colored toes tickled his arm.
 She crept back downstairs.